healkeiser/notes/docs/03 🖥️ Softwares/Houdini/Scanned Directories.md

 publish: false
 ---

+_Houdini scanned directories, files and what they actually do._

 ## About

 Houdini will scan different directories/files on start-up, if the said directories/files are added to the `$HOUDINI_PATH` prior to start-up.
 In order to do so, you can use `$HSITE` or `$HPREF` for example.